joomcode/e2ed/README.md

 `enableChromeDevToolsProtocol: boolean`: enables [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) for browser control in tests (instead of `testcafe-hammerhead`).
+In CDP mode, tests disable Service Workers (if they are used on the page).

 `enableHeadlessMode: boolean`: enables headless mode (if browser supports such mode).